-Set up in 1936 as India's first national park and possibly the finest, the Corbett National Park was first delimited in consultation with that great hunter and conserver, Jim Corbett.
-The park spans across some 920.9 square km at an altitude of 600 to 1100 metres about the foothills of the western Himalayas in the districts of Nainital and Pauri Garhwal in the state of Uttaranchal (formerly part of Uttar Pradesh).
-In its eventful 64-year life, it has grown considerably in size and now includes the Sonanadi Wildlife Sanctuary as a part of its 1,319 sq km of reserved forest area.
+In 1936, India's first National Park was probably established in the best form, for the first time the Corbett National Park was limited in consultation with the great hunter and patron Jim Corbett.
+And this park is spread over 920.9 square kilometres at the height of 600 to 1100 meters in the foothills of the western Himalayas, in the districts of Nainital and Pauri Garhwal in Uttaranchal (the eastern parts of Uttar Pradesh).
+In its 64 years of informal life, its size has increased a lot and now it includes the Sonanadi Wildlife Sanctuary as part of the 1319 km² reserve forest area.

-Colonel Jim Corbett
+Who is Colonel Jim Corbett?

 When the World War I broke in 1914, he took a batch of five hundred Kumaon labourers to France.
 He was good at recruiting and organizing labour and was able to make them work for him willingly.
 He also helped the British government by training allied soldiers in jungle warfare, he then hold the rank of lieutenant colonel.
 In 1920 after his health broke down he resigned from the job and returned to Nainital and for the next twenty-four years he served as an elected member of the Nainital municipal Board.

-FACTS & FIGURES
+FACTS & FIGURES of Corbett National Park

-- Altitude: 400 - 1200 meter above the sea level
+- Height: 400 - 1200 meters above sea level

 - Languages: English, Hindi